On this page:

 View an example infringement notice (PDF, 39KB).

-An inspector can serve an infringement notice by:
+Our inspectors can serve an infringement notice to a person by:

-- sending it via post to the person’s last known place of residence or business.
+- sending it via post to their last known place of residence or business.

 If the alleged offender is a company, an infringement notice can be served by: